 Note that the Beurre Hardy pear tree should not be planted in dry and chalky soil.

-Pollinating Beurre Hardy pear trees
+Pollinating Beurre Hardy pear flowers

 The ‘Beurre Hardy’ pear tree pollinates well when planted near ‘Conference’, ‘Dr Jules Guyot’, ‘Doyenné du Comice’ and ‘Williams’ pear trees.

-Pruning, and caring for a Beurre Hardy pear tree
+Pruning and caring for a Beurre Hardy pear tree

 So that you may support the tree in producing many beautiful pears, it is important to perform a fruit-inducing pruning before spring growth has started.